mckeeh3/woe-twin/README-minikube.md

 # Minikube Installation and Setup

-Follow these instructions for installing and running the woe-twin microservice using Minikube and Yugabyte.
+Follow these instructions for installing and running the woe-twin microservice using Minikube.

 ## Prerequisites